BelugaHaechi/US-International-Scientific-Keyboard/README.md

 ## Overview of Keyboard Mappings
 Below is a figure of the US International Scientific keyboard layout, made by [this tool](http://www.keyboard-layout-editor.com/#/) (also [on Github](https://github.com/ijprest/keyboard-layout-editor)).
 This figure may be greatly helpful as a reference to the functionalities of this keyboard layout.

-_Legend:_
+**Legend**

-⚫ Black: Normal keys.
+⚫ _Black:_ Normal keys.
 When pressed, returns the character shown.

-🔵 Blue: Normal keys, but exclusively mapped to a Combining Diacritic Mark.
+🔵 _Blue:_ Normal keys, but exclusively mapped to a Combining Diacritic Mark^[1].

+^[1]: A Combining Diacritic Mark

-🔴 Red: Dead keys.
+🔴 _Red:_ Dead keys.
 When pressed, waits for a second keypress, then returns a character based on the second keypress.

-🟣 Purple: Dead keys, but due to restraints its base character does not well represent the set of characters mapped to the dead key.
+🟣 _Purple:_ Dead keys, but due to restraints its base character does not well represent the set of characters mapped to the dead key.
 The former character in this representation is the base, the latter is the default case.

-🟥 Red keycaps: At least one of the key's shift states is set as a dead key.
+🟥 _Red keycaps:_ At least one of the key's shift states is set as a dead key.

 ![overview](/assets/keyboard-layout.png)